mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 - … and then we match Luke's style guide.
 For better or worse.

 ---
 <!-- .slide data-timing="1" -->

 ![Operators](images/operators_with_youth.jpg)
 <!-- .element: class="r-stretch" -->

 Note:

 Luke <!-- .element style="color:red"-->

-- Wide games are fun, but this process can be used to manage activites.
+- Wide games are fun, but this process can be used to manage activities.
 - Instead of bases, we use activities.
 - This means HQ needs to be a little bigger than before, but Youth-Led, Adult Supported, let's make it work!

 Here are our operators - an older Scout, helping a younger scout, direct OTHER scouts on where to go next!

 ----
 <!-- .slide: data-timing="1" -->

 ![Will](images/ra8_table_dashboards.jpg)